hexus/phaser-slopes/README.md

 }
 ```

-You can use Phaser to load the plugin as a script you're not using [npm](https://www.npmjs.com/) for dependency
+You can use Phaser to load the plugin as a script if you're not using [npm](https://www.npmjs.com/) for dependency
 management.

 ```js